Dillweed Namespace Project · Governance Framework · Founding Phase

 The following principles govern the relationship between the founding asset base and any governance structure:

-• The specifications may be licensed to a foundation or standards body for stewardship purposes under terms that preserve the founding steward's continuity role.
+• The specifications MAY be licensed to a foundation or standards body for stewardship purposes under terms that preserve the founding steward's continuity role.

-• Any institutional partnership agreement must explicitly acknowledge the neutrality thesis and prohibit any arrangement that would give a single platform participant effective control over the namespace.
+• Any institutional partnership agreement MUST explicitly acknowledge the neutrality thesis and prohibit any arrangement that would give a single platform participant effective control over the namespace.

 Asset Protection Principle